 1 │ x1 32.288 20.874 2.766 75.8559 374 0

-Below, the validation set is selected by systematic sampling over the data but other sampling designs (e.g. random) could be chosen
+Below, the VAL set is selected by systematic sampling along the data but other sampling designs (e.g. random) could be chosen.

 (ntot = 4075, ntrain = 3701, ntest = 374, ncal = 3401, nval = 300)